Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Simulations

-Figure \ref{fig:Cp_multi} parallels Figure \ref{fig:Cp}, where now in the $\cal J$-sample case, ${\bf C}^{(p)}(n,{\bf N})$ and $\pmb{\mathbb{C}}^{(p)}(n,{\bf N})$ replace $C^{(p)}(n,{N})$, and $\mathbb{C}^{(p)}(n,{N})$, respectively; see \eqref{eq:JCPP} and \eqref{eq:CpJackJ}.
-Again we see that the jackknife bias correction works well.
-Here the variances of the estimates are much smaller, indicating that the several samples formulation allows for better estimates and model selection procedures as predicted by theory.
+Figure \ref{fig:Cp_multi} parallels Figure \ref{fig:Cp}, where now in the case of $\cal J$ datasets, ${\bf C}^{({\mathpzc P})}(n,{\bf N})$ and $\pmb{\mathbb{C}}^{({\mathpzc P})}(n,{\bf N})$ replace $C^{({\mathpzc P})}(n,{N})$, and $\mathbb{C}^{({\mathpzc P})}(n,{N})$, respectively; see \eqref{eq:JCPP} and \eqref{eq:CpJackJ}; the number of simulations to evaluate ${\bf R}_{pop}(n,{\mathpzc P})$ and to produce Figures \ref{fig:Cp_multi} and \ref{fig:Prob_CpJ} is 100.
+We see that the jackknife bias correction works well.
+Here the variances of the estimates are much smaller, indicating that several datasets can lead to better estimates and model selection procedures, as predicted by theory.
 The $y$-axis scale varies between Figures \ref{fig:Cp_multi} and \ref{fig:Cp}, in a way that undermines their difference.

-Figure \ref{fig:Prob_CpJ} plots the selection probabilities as a function of $n$.
-Unlike the case ${\cal J}=1$ (see Figure \ref{fig:Prob_Cp}), model $p_1$ (respectively, model $p_2$) is selected with high probability for small $n$ (respectively, large $n$).
-Recall that it is optimal to select model $p_1$, $p_2$, and $p_3$ when $n \le 60$, $60\le 130$, and $n\ge 130$, respectively.
-Selecting according to ${\bf C}^{(p)}(n,{\bf N})$ leads to favoring model $p_3$ when $n$ is greater than 70 (instead of 130) and $\pmb{\mathbb{C}}^{(p)}(n,{\bf N})$ corrects this bias.
-From Figure \ref{fig:Prob_Cp} we see that if we select a regression model for a single regression (${\cal J}=1$) with $N=40$ observations, which we also use for prediction (that is, $n=40$), then we select model $p_1$ (the better model) with probability $\approx 0.5$.
-Figure \ref{fig:Prob_CpJ} shows that if we use the ${\cal J}=200$ regressions as described above for the model selection, then for $n=40$ we choose model $p_1$ with probability 1.
-When $N=n=150$, for which $p_3$ is the best model, we see that on the basis of a single regression we would choose model $p_3$ with probability $\approx 0.55$, while using the ${\cal J}=200$ regressions leads to choosing model $p_3$ with probability close to 1.
-Thus, we achieve almost correct model selection when using the ${\cal J}=200$ samples for each of the regressions (see Figure \ref{fig:pred}).
-Clearly, the probability of making a correct selection depends on the number of samples $\cal J$, the similarity among the $\cal J$ models, the noise level in the models, and the sample size $n$.
+Figure \ref{fig:Prob_CpJ} plots the selection probabilities as a function of $n$ (out of all $2^5$ sub-models).
+Unlike the case ${\cal J}=1$ (see Figure \ref{fig:Prob_Cp}), model ${\mathpzc P}_1$ (respectively, model ${\mathpzc P}_2$) is selected with high probability for small $n$ (respectively, large $n$).
+Recall that it is optimal to select model ${\mathpzc P}_1$ (respectively, ${\mathpzc P}_2$) when $n \le 50$, (respectively, $n\ge 50$).
+Selecting according to ${\bf C}^{({\mathpzc P})}(n,{\bf N})$ leads to favoring ${\mathpzc P}_2$ (or other models) when $n$ is greater than approximately 25 (instead of 50) and $\pmb{\mathbb{C}}^{({\mathpzc P})}(n,{\bf N})$ corrects this bias.
+Thus, the probability of correct model selection is much higher when using the ${\cal J}=100$ datasets (see Figure \ref{fig:pred}).
+Clearly, the probability of making a correct selection depends on the number of datasets $\cal J$, the similarity among the $\cal J$ models, the noise level in the models, and the sample size $n$. \\